rks101/eglinux/README.md

 /f             input9          input          DELL0A20:00 06CB:CE65 Mouse
 ```

-It is nice to know about system hardware such as hard disk, graphics card, audio, and network controllers (wired and wifi)
+It is useful to know about system hardware such as hard disk, graphics card, audio, and network controllers (wired and wifi).

+You may run lshw and lspci commands with sudo if need be.
 ```
+lshw -businfo                           <== get class information (type of hardware)

-lshw | grep -A7 -i "disk"          <== Hard disk details
+lshw -class storage                     <== Storage controllers and disks lshw | grep -A7 -i "disk"               <== Hard disk details

-lshw -short                        <== for graphics card, look for display
+lshw -class display                     <== for graphics display lspci -v | egrep -A7 -i "vga|graphics"  <== Graphics card or GPU

-lspci -v | grep -A7 -i "audio"     <== Audio device details
+lshw -class multimedia                  <== Audio and Video (camera) device details

-lspci -v | grep -A7 -i "ethernet"  <== Network Controller for Ethernet (LAN)
-lspci -v | grep -A7 -i "wireless"  <== Network Controller for wireless (Wi-Fi) lspci -v | grep -A7 -i "graphics"  <== Graphics card or GPU lspci -v | grep "  VGA"            <== Graphics card or GPU lshw -C display                    <== Graphics card or GPU
+lshw -class network                     <== Ethernet and Wireless interface lspci -v | egrep -A7 -i "net|wi-fi"     <== Network Controller for Ethernet (LAN) and wireless (Wi-Fi)

+lshw -class power                       <== battery info
 ```

-There is also a GUI for hardware information.
+On Ubuntu, install hardinfo2 - a GUI for hardware information, includes benchmarks:

-On Ubuntu, to get hardinfo:
 ```
-sudo apt install hardinfo
+sudo apt install hardinfo2
+hardinfo2 &
 ```

 To know about peripheral interconnects/ports: